CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: CATCH

 When calculating the anomaly score, the convention is to obey the point-to-point manner by assigning an anomaly score for each timestamp, thus mainly reflecting the point anomlies in the time domain.
-To better quantify subsequence anomalies, existing methods often consider coarse-grained window-granularity scoring, which adds a frequency anomaly score to each point in the whole input window.
+To better quantify subsequence anomalies, existing methods often consider coarse-grained window-granularity scoring, which adds a frequency anomaly score to each point in the whole input window~\citep{ren2019time,park2021fast,zhang2022tfad}.
 However, they fail to know the actual boundaries of subsequence anomalies, thus causing misjudgment or omission.
-As our proposed CATCH is optimized for $\text{RecLoss}^{freq}$, it is capable of detecting subsequence anomalies in the frequency domain.
 During scoring, we perform the patching operation in the input window with the stride length equal to $1$.
 In Figure~\ref{Proposed Anomaly Scoring}, the shadow in the Time Series indicates a series of subsequence anomalies.
-Take the red point as an example, we collect all the patches to which it belongs, then transform these patches into the frequency domain, calculate the reconstructed frequency anomaly scores through $\text{RecLoss}^{freq}$ and take the average value as frequency anomaly score of this point, as this gives superior performance compared to the minimum or the maximum~\citep{schmidl2022anomaly}.
-Obviously, the method can reflect the real surroundings of each point by considering all possible subsequence anomalies around this point, thus achieving the point-granularity alignment and showing strong sensitivity~\citep{nam2024breaking}.
-Finally, we weightsum the time and frequency anomaly scores point-to-point.
-We provide the details of an efficient implementation version in Appendix~\ref{appendix Implementation Details}.
+Take the calculation of the anomaly score for the red time point in the Time Series as an example, we first calculate the time domain reconstruction error~($\text{RecLoss}^{time}$) between its reconstructed value in the time domain and the true value using Equation~\ref{13}, and denote the result as the time domain anomaly score (time-score).
+At the same time, we collect all patches containing the red time point, transform these patches into the frequency domain, and compute the frequency reconstruction error~($\text{RecLoss}^{freq}$) between the reconstructed value and the true frequency-domain value using Equation~\ref{14}.
+The average frequency reconstruction error of all patches is then taken as the frequency domain anomaly score (freq-score) for this red time point, as the average performs better than the minimum or maximum value~\citep{schmidl2022anomaly}.
+Finally, we weightsum the time-score and freq-score point-to-point to obtain the final anomaly score for the Time Series.

+For ease of understanding, we provide an efficient implementation version of the calculation of freq-score in Appendix~\ref{Implementation Details of Scoring}.
+Obviously, our method can reflect the real surroundings of each point by considering all possible subsequence anomalies around this point, thus achieving the point-granularity alignment and showing strong sensitivity~\citep{nam2024breaking}.